-Our course tracks all twelve stages of the Hero’s Journey in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.
+Our course tracks the stages of the Hero’s Journey® model in eight, easily digestible modules – conducted on-line in the company of a group of fellow writers on the same quest, and under the guidance of two seasoned storytellers.

-The Course covers the twelve chief stages of Joseph Campbell’s Hero’s Journey distilled into just eight modules.
 The Hero starts his Journey in the “Ordinary World” – and completes it, mission accomplished, with his Return Home with the Elixir.
 But between those two points, comes the adventure, the Hero’s encounter not only with his antagonist, but also with his own deepest fears and doubts.
-For a more detailed look at the twelve stages of the Hero’s Journey check Additional Information.
+See below for a more detailed look at the twelve stages of The Hero’s Journey® model.

-- The Hero’s Journey is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.
+- The Hero’s Journey® template is the most useful story template ever devised, reflecting the underlying structure of story, and giving you important cues about character and motivation.

-- We present the course in eight three hour, virtual sessions.
+- We present the course in eight two to two and a half hour, virtual sessions.

-- Notes are sent to you in advance, together with excerpts from short stories, novels and works of non-fiction, plus links to video clips and scripts available online.
+- Notes will be sent to you in advance, together with excerpts from short stories, novels and works of non-fiction, plus links to video clips and scripts available online.

 - You gather on Wednesday evenings via a Zoom link where either Richard or Michele will run over the highlights of the module, invite questions and promote discussion.
 They will then give you prompts to write a scene which enables you to explore, in dramatic fashion, the week’s primary lesson.